 - Build your own dome using the new Poynting EPNT-1 Omni-Directional Combo Antenna with Enclosure with your router of choice inside.
 This unique product has four cellular and two Wi-Fi antennas built into a waterproof enclosure and there is room in the enclosure to install your router.
 By only needing cables that are a few inches long, you get the full benefit of the high-gain antennas with virtually no antenna cable loss.
 We even have a solution for converting your router into a PoE powered device.
 Plus with the Wi-Fi antennas, this is a fantastic solution for enhanced Wi-Fi WAN connectivity.
 See our article here for how to build out this solution.

 For all three of these solutions, you can locate the modem/antenna set pretty much anywhere you like and lead no-loss ethernet down to your cabin.
 I am a big fan of the EPNT solution and have been using it with a 5G router on my own sailboat very successfully for several very wet Pacific Northwest months.
-I will be writing an article detailing how to build your own solution in the coming weeks.

 Given all that, which antenna setup should you choose?